Myles Straw Player Props: Guardians vs. Mariners

 Myles Straw At The Plate

-- Straw leads Cleveland with an OBP of .500 this season while batting .360 with six walks and six runs scored.

-- Among the qualifying batters in MLB, he ranks 24th in batting average, ninth in on-base percentage, and 115th in slugging.
+- Among qualifying hitters in baseball, his batting average ranks 17th, his on-base percentage ranks fifth, and he is 91st in the league in slugging.

-- Straw will look to extend his seven-game hitting streak.
-He's batting .500 during his last outings.
+- Straw will look to extend his eight-game hitting streak.
+He's batting .500 over the course of his last games.

-- In seven of eight games this year (87.5%), Straw has reached safely via hit, and that includes multiple hits twice.
+- This season, Straw has totaled at least one hit in eight of nine games (88.9%), and had multiple hits twice.

-- In eight games played this season, he has not hit a long ball.
+- In nine games played this year, he has not hit a home run.

-- Straw has picked up an RBI in two games this season, with multiple runs batted in once.
+- In three games this year, Straw has picked up an RBI, with more than one RBI once.

-- In four games this year (50.0%), he has scored, including multiple runs twice.
+- He has scored in five of nine games (55.6%), including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.